 NOTE 6: Different MoQ application servers can correspond to different MoQ relays that are deployed on the same PSA UPF.

 The AF provided Protocol Description indicating Media over QUIC Transport, IETF draft-ietf-moq-transport [201] can be used in determining the PCC Rule by the PCF as defined in clause 6.1.3.27.4 of TS 23.503 [45].
 Based on the PCC rule, the SMF instructs the PSA UPF to perform PDU Set Information identification.
-Upon receiving the MoQ subscription message, the MoQ relay can establish a connection to the MoQ application server if there does not exist an established connection yet.
+Upon receiving the MoQ SUBSCRIBE message from UE application client, the MoQ relay can establish a connection to the MoQ application server if there does not exist an established connection yet.

 For the downlink service data flow using MoQ Transport, the PSA UPF can identify the PDU Set Information from the MoQ Metadata as defined in clause 7 of MoQ, IETF draft-ietf-moq-transport [201] that is extracted by the MoQ relay and provide the available PDU Set Information to the RAN in the GTP-U header.